Citrus Museum: Events and programs

 The museum and facilities offer monthly hands-on programs, such as making cookies, cakes, mandarin candles and soaps.
 One example was the July 25th, 2015 "Citrus and Jelly Making" program with 17 teams and 73 participants, followed by "Tangerine Muffin Making" in August.
 Depending on the season, visitors can pick citrus fruit and sample either the citrus or the edible citrus blossoms.
-Some more organized events are tree propagation, tie-dying with tangerine peels and the art of citrus tea making.
+Some more organized events are tree propagation, tie-dyeing with tangerine peels and the art of citrus tea making.
 In addition to cooking and making citrus items, the well-being experience program includes a footbath experience site.

 In December 2014, Seogwipo city promoted the museum with other nearby sightseeing places including Cheonjiyeon Falls, Jeongbang Falls, Mt.
 Sanbangsan and the Yongmeori Coast after a decrease in visitors following the Sinking of MV Sewol's effect on school excursions traveling from the mainland to Jeju.

 The museum holds special art exhibits, in addition to its main collections.
 In December 2012 through January 2013, the work of Koh Jae Man, "famous mandarins" as symbols of the island, was shown.
 And artist Do-Hee Jeon "2015 Botanical Art Exhibition" was shown at the museum In 2016, they held a citrus floral fragrance children's literary contest winner exhibition.